bzalasky/rockhopper.digital/site/content/insights/errors-in-conceptual-design.md

 rather it means that it should not given a blank check.&rdquo; </blockquote>

-*No blank checks* doesn't mean letting the engineering team make all the decisions, it means regardless of your role, embrace an engineers mindset.
+*No blank checks* doesn't mean letting the engineering team make all the decisions, it means regardless of your role, embrace an engineer's mindset.
 One reason why [VCs are insistent on startups having technical founders](http://allthingsd.com/20130305/seven-more-questions-for-andreessen-horowitz-enterprise-dude-peter-levine/?mod=tweet) is their ability to assess the implications of conceptual design.
 Think